kirabacher/kirabacher/README.md

 - 👋 Hi, I’m @kirabacher
-- 👀 I’m interested in frontend and full stack software engineering.
-My favorite languages are Javascript, Python, Swift, and Java.
+- 👀 I’m interested in frontend and full stack development.
+I mainly code in Javascript (using React) but I have experience with Python, Java, C, Swift, and many others!
-- 🌱 I’m currently learning Ruby.
+- 🌱 I am currently improving my skills with React!
+I am also learning more about Creative Coding (mainly using p5.js) :-)
 - 📫 You can reach me at kirabacher16@gmail.com

 <!---